JohnnyCon/blue-rails-curriculum/README.md

     * Rails model generators with associations
 * **Wednesday** (2 hours)
     * Rails routes best practices
-    * Moving members as a nested resourced of company
+    * Moving members as a nested resource of company
     * Update application based on this change

 #### Week 4